AESM/Random-Front-End-Stuff/README.md

 - **Ali Esmaili**: [AESM](https://github.com/AESM)

-Check out the [humans responsible and technology colophon](https://github.com/AESM/Random-Front-End-Stuff/blob/master/humans.txt) for more information about the team and tools used.
+Check out the [humans responsible and technology colophon](https://github.com/AESM/Random-Front-End-Stuff/blob/master/humans.txt) for more information about the team and the tools they used.

 ## License